-When a package is removed from one or all major releases of The CentOS Distribution, the design model directory structure releated to that package/component is no longer used.
-However, it could be very useful for historical reasons.
-Also, someone could feel motivation enough to keep himself documenting it or supporting it for whatever reason.
+When a whole package is removed from one or all CentOS Distribution major releases, the design models directory structure releated to it is no longer used.
+However it could be very useful for historical reasons.
+Also, someone could feel motivated enough to keep himself documenting it or supporting it for whatever reason.